 Storage & Reheating

-- Chicken congee will last up to 4 days stored in an airtight container in the fridge, once cooled.
-To enjoy, reheat in the microwave or on the stovetop until hot throughout.
+- Leftover chicken congee can last up to 4 days when stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-- Congee can be frozen for up to 3 months after storing it portions in freezer-safe bags, once cooled.
+- Freezer: Chicken congee can be frozen for up to 3 months after storing it in portions in freezer-safe bags, once cooled.
 Store them flat in the freezer.
-To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.
+To enjoy, thaw overnight in the fridge and reheat in the microwave or on the stovetop until heated through.

 FAQ

-Chicken congee can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
-To reheat, microwave or reheat on the stovetop until hot throughout.
+Chicken congee can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-Mix in ยฝ cup or 125 ml hot water to the cooked congee and give it a stir and add more salt to taste.
+Mix in ½ cup (125 ml) hot water to the cooked congee, give it a stir, and add more salt to taste.
 You can add more water if you want it even runnier.

 Quick & Easy Chicken Congee